Little Belle’s Magical Sanctuary

 In January 2015 I sadly lost my sight completely because of glaucoma in my other eye and from then I had to learn and experience a whole new world.
 I had a great inner strength and will to live, so together with my family, it didn’t take long before I perceived my world with confidence and joy again.

-Maybe you’ve already heard or read that I transitioned to the other side end of April.
+In April, 2017, I transitioned to the other side.
 I know how many people and friends miss me.
-But I am still here, in another form, my spirit never dies.
+But I am still here, in another form.
+My spirit never dies.

 Here you can read more about the reason why we both had to let go: Why we both had to let go